F.A.Q.’s

 Many folks are like me and look at my web site as a learning experience and absorb enough to come up with their own plan.
 I can easily parse through your plan, offer sensible options to save money, and then follow up.

-See last link above left called Care Instructions and see below
+See last link above left called Care Instructions.

 a- yes, of course.
 I charge a reasonable price, but this gives me an opportunity to expand my techniques and designs.
 We can recondition older knives, or make a copy of your favorite knife also.
 I would suggest to anyone who may be interested in getting their favorite shaped knife made into carbon steel, to trace the shape and handle thickness, and fax me a cover letter with this tracing.
 I will e-mail you back a quote, and we can move from there.
 (Back to the top)